-Balut has been named among the "worst" dishes in the world, but many foreign tourists are curious and want to try it once.
+Balut has been named among the "worst foods in the world ", but many foreign tourists are curious and want to try it once.

 Vietnamese cuisine is a topic of interest to many bloggers from all over the world.
-In January, Japanese YouTuber Kazuki Matsumoto posted on KiKi.Jp channel nearly 150,000 views a video exploring Saigon street food with friends.
+In January, Japanese YouTuber Kazuki Matsumoto posted on his KiKi.Jp channel, which has nearly 150,000 views, a video exploring Saigon street food with friends.

 On this food tour, Mr. Kazuki took his Japanese friend to enjoy a dish familiar to Vietnamese people but strange to many foreigners - balut.